jlneto/cube/README.md

 Searching the internet, you can find a lot of stuff about the cube, tutorials, competitions, movement's notation, algorithms..., In our case, we are interested in how to solve.
 We find a very complet site about is at https://ruwix.com

-We also dound this!
+We also found this:
 [Asolver](https://youtu.be/XRHKbgQ0Dj0)

 ![img_10.png](img_10.png)

-Our solution is more simple:

 ### USE CASE
-Understanding the problem, we defined alog with the customer how this app should look like and defined the following use case for it:
+Understanding the problem, we defined along with the customer how this app should look like and defined the following use case for it:

 - We open the app